harisrab/logicSim_ANN/README.md

-# lLogic Gate Simulator with ANN
+# Logic Gate Simulator with ANN
 A Logic Gate Simulator Using Artificial Deep Neural Networks